 It would have been great if Apple allowed users to set the maximum charge level manually.
 Anyways, you can always do it via the third-party apps mentioned above.

 macOS Can’t Verify These Apps?

 While trying to install or use the above apps, GateKeeper on macOS can show you errors like “macOS cannot verify that this app is free from malware” or “cannot be opened because the developer cannot be verified.”

-To get rid of these warnings, either open the app from the right-click menu or go to System Preferences > Security & Privacy > General and click on Open Anyway.
-Here’s are ways to fix macOS can’t verify this app is free from malware.
+To get rid of these warnings, open the app from the right-click menu or go to System Preferences > Security & Privacy > General and click Open Anyway.
+Here are ways to fix macOS can’t verify this app is free from malware.

 Bonus- Check Battery Health and Cycle Count on MacBook